maruk0chan/maruk0chan/README.md

 - 💲 Major in Finance
 - 🏦 Worked in a retail bank for a few years back in Hong Kong
 - 🗣️ Interested in linguistic (Cantonese, English, Japanese, Mandarin)
-- 😄 Learning programming for fun
+- 😄 Learn programming for fun (especially task automation and scripts)
+- 💻 Prefer keyboard only without using a mouse 🖱️